pierre-rouleau/pel/doc/pel-manual.rst

 Before you can install PEL, you need to ensure that you have the required tools.
 They are described in the following sections:

 #. `Install Emacs 26.1 or later`_.
+If you are new to Emacs, the easiest is to use
-Ideally use the latest stable release: Emacs 26.3.
+   one of the the latest stable releases: Emacs 26.3, or 27.1.
 #. `Install other required command line tools`_